samlawhon/overpass-graph/README.md

 ```
 ## Usage
 ### Basic Usage
-To create a graph, use the function `overpass_graph` after requiring the library.
+To create a graph, use the method `OverpassGraph.graph` after requiring the library.
-This function takes four required arguments, representing the edges of a bounding box.
+This method takes four required arguments, representing the edges of a bounding box.
 By default, it will return a weighted, directed graph of all roads and paths within the bounding box.
 For example:
 ```
 graph = OverpassGraph.graph(north, east, south, west)